jackfood/Autosubtitle/README.md

 *   **Direct SRT Output:** Generates standard `.srt` subtitle files compatible with most video players and editing software.
 *   **Real-time Logging:** View detailed processing status and progress updates within the GUI's log area and, if launched from a terminal, directly in the console.

-## Credits

-*   This GUI application is built upon the excellent `auto-subtitle` command-line script, which handles the core integration with Whisper and FFmpeg.
-Many thanks to the original `auto-subtitle` project and its contributors: **[https://github.com/m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle)**
-*   Audio processing relies on the powerful FFmpeg multimedia framework.
-A portable distribution of FFmpeg is included in this package for your convenience. **[https://ffmpeg.org/]**

 ## Additional Notes

 *   **CPU Performance:** As `torch` is configured for CPU-only processing, performance will be entirely dependent on your computer's processor speed.
 Transcription can be quite CPU-intensive, especially with larger models.